List of NFL head coach wins leaders

 This sortable table shows the top 100 NFL head coaches in order of total regular season wins.
 The table also shows every team for which he was a head coach and his record with each team.
+As of April 1, 2025 the NFL announced All-America Football Conference records and statistics will be recognized in its official records.
+The list now includes the AAFC totals.

-When sorting teams, coaches are listed in order of wins for that team.
+When sorting by team, coaches are listed in order of wins for that team.